martinhbramwell/ERPNextFailOver/README.md

 ### What?
 *ERPNextFailOver* is a tool to automate setting up Master / Slave continuous replication for ERPNext.

 To be more precise, it sets up MySql/MariaDb replication, but also provides you with tools to help you migrate site specific details, such as `site_config.json`.
 You will also find included `handleBackup.sh` and `handleRestore.sh` which take care of backing up an origin site and restoring to a destination having a different site name and URL.
+This includes correcting the Social Login details, which must correspond to the site name in use  (Google only, so far).

 ### Why?